anna-ssi/anna-ssi.github.io/content/authors/anna/_index.md

   - name: Russian
     percent: 95
   - name: Japanese
-    percent: 75
+    percent: 65
   - name: Korean
-    percent: 60
+    percent: 45
 ---

+I am an incoming Computer Science PhD student at Brown University, where I will be working with <a href="https://cs.brown.edu/people/gdk/">George Konidaris</a> in the <a href="http://irl.cs.brown.edu/">Intelligent Robot Lab (IRL)</a>.

-I am a Research Assistant at the University of Alberta working with <a href="https://webdocs.cs.ualberta.ca/~whitem/">Martha White</a>  in the <a href="http://rlai.ualberta.ca/">RLAI Lab</a>.
+Previously, I was an MSc (Thesis) student in Computing Science at the University of Alberta, advised by <a href="https://webdocs.cs.ualberta.ca/~whitem/">Martha White</a> in the <a href="http://irl.cs.brown.edu/">RLAI Lab</a>.
+I earned my bachelor's degree in my home country, Armenia, in <a href="https://polytech.am/en/home/">National Polytechnic University of Armenia</a>.

-My current research centers on online reinforcement learning (RL), specifically developing methods that dynamically tune hyperparameters during allocated agent-environment interactions.
-I have also contributed to designing environments that are partially observable, never-ending, and continually changing, in order to evaluate the agent's adaptability, similar to how natural intelligences operate.
+During my master's, I focused on online reinforcement learning (RL), specifically developing methods that dynamically tune hyperparameters during allocated agent-environment interactions.
+I have also contributed to designing environments that are partially observable, never-ending, and continually changing, to evaluate the agent's adaptability.
 I also study how rich, diverse, task-agnostic observations can enhance an agent's abilities across simple and complex RL environments.

-I have recently developed a keen interest in quantifying the amount of information an agent needs for efficient decision-making, especially in a partially observable setting.
-I am interested in exploring capacity-constrained agents - agents with constraints on the information they can get about the world they live in.
+I am interested in developing agents that can operate in a partially observable setting in an online manner.
+In my opinion, one way to achieve this is by quantifying the amount of information an agent needs for efficient decision-making, as the agent relies on its experience in such environments.
+This interest also leads me to explore capacity-constrained agents—those with limits on the information they can obtain about the world they inhabit—which I believe is a key ingredient in achieving natural intelligence.

-**Contact:** hakhverd [at] ualberta [dot] ca
+**Contact:** ahakhver [at] brown [dot] edu